 The roommate selection process mirrors what is provided for all students.
 Students are able to search and select roommates based on living preferences.
 Students can either recruit an eligible roommate to fill the space or select a single space if available.
 If a student does not select a roommate, the space will remain available to be filled by another student who has chosen to participate in GIH and has completed the agreement.

 Students who would like more information about GIH should contact University Housing at 404‐413‐1800 or by email.
-Please also check out the links to the left to news stories about GIH.

 Students began expressing a greater need for gender inclusive accommodations.

 University Housing's goals are to meet the needs of students, demonstrate inclusiveness in residence halls and enact policies and practices consistent with the university's Diversity Statement that honors federally protected statuses and goes beyond them to include gender identity and expression and socioeconomic class.

 The decision to fully implement GIH for fall semester 2015 was made in December 2014.

 There are no designated buildings for GIH.
 Students are able to live anywhere on campus as long as space is available, their accommodation request can be met and all the roommates in the entire apartment, suite or room agree to live in GIH.

 Students are able to check a box on the housing application to indicate their preference to live in GIH and select the link to the University Housing website to get more information.
 Students who check the box on the application will be sent information on GIH and a Gender Inclusive Housing Policy & Agreement.
 After students complete and submit the agreement form back to University Housing, they have the option to participate in the online roommate matching system with other students who also want to live in GIH.
 Students have the ability to search for students with similar interests and lifestyle choices and ultimately select roommates.

 Students living in GIH will be able to share an apartment, suite or room with a person of the opposite sex or gender.